 Acceptable for mixed usage.
 These headphones have an exciting sound profile that will be better suited for bass-heavy genres.
 They're also ANC, but they don’t block that much noise.
 They’ll still be a decent option for commuting and to use at the office, but aren’t the best performing ANC headphones.
 Their high-end over-ear design isn't designed for sports.
 They also aren’t very stable, so running or doing any physical activity with these headphones is not recommended.
 Also, due to their Bluetooth latency, they’ll be sub-par for gaming and watching TV content.

-Okay for critical listening.
+Okay for neutral listening.
 These headphones have a V-shaped frequency response that is exciting to listen to.
 Their bass is good, but is overly thumpy, which bass fans may appreciate.
 The mid-range is also good, but their treble is overemphasized and fairly uneven.
 Overall, vocals and lead instruments sound thin and a bit pushed back in the mix.
 Due to their exciting sound profile, these won’t be ideal for vocal-centric music and should be better suited for bass-heavy genres.

 Decent for commuting.
 Their ANC isn’t the best, but they still isolate more than non-ANC headphones.
 They also don’t leak much so you’ll be able to block out more noise by listening to higher volumes.
 Unfortunately, their design is quite bulky and won’t be the easiest to carry around, but they do lay flat for you to carry them around your neck.
 On the upside, they’ll be comfortable to wear for hours and their battery will last you for long rides or flights.